-PBC has a step operational semantics, whereas sPBC has interleaving one, hence, a stochastic extension of PBC with a step semantics is needed to keep the concurrency degree of behavioural analysis at the same level as in PBC.

-In [70], a discrete time stochastic extension dtsPBC of finite PBC was presented.
+PBC has a step operational semantics, whereas sPBC has an interleaving one.
+Remember that in step semantics, parallel executions of activities (steps) are permitted while in interleaving semantics, we can execute only single activities.
+Hence, a stochastic extension of PBC with a step semantics is needed to keep the concurrency degree of behavioural analysis at the same level as in PBC.
+As mentioned in [72, 73], in contrast to continuous time approach (used in sPBC), discrete time approach allows for constructing models of common clock systems and clocked devices.
+In such models, multiple transition firings (or executions of multiple activities) at time moments (ticks of the central clock) are possible, resulting in a step semantics.
+Moreover, employment of discrete stochastic time fills the gap between the models with deterministic (fixed) time delays and those with continuous stochastic time delays.
+As argued in [1], arbitrary delay distributions are much easier to handle in a discrete time domain.
+In [64, 65], discrete stochastic time was preferred to enable simultaneous expiration of multiple delays.
+In [82, 84], a discrete time stochastic extension dtsPBC of finite PBC was presented.
+In dtsPBC, the residence time in the process states is geometrically distributed.
 A step operational semantics of dtsPBC was constructed via labeled probabilistic transition systems.
-Its denotational semantics was defined in terms of a subclass of labeled discrete time stochastic PNs (LDTSPNs), based on DTSPNs [60, 61], and called discrete time stochastic Petri boxes (dts-boxes).
+Its denotational semantics was defined in terms of a subclass of labeled discrete time stochastic PNs (LDTSPNs), based on DTSPNs [72, 73] and called discrete time stochastic Petri boxes (dts-boxes).
 A variety of stochastic equivalences were proposed to identify stochastic processes with similar behaviour which are differentiated by the semantic equivalence.
 The interrelations of all the introduced equivalences were studied.
-In [69, 71], we constructed an enrichment of dtsPBC with the iteration operator used to specify infinite processes.
+In [83, 85], we constructed an enrichment of dtsPBC with the iteration operator used to specify infinite processes.
 The performance evaluation in dtsPBC with iteration is accomplished via the underlying discrete time Markov chains (DTMCs) of the algebraic processes.
-Since dtsPBC has a discrete time semantics and geometrically distributed delays in the process states, unlike sPBC with continuous time semantics and exponentially distributed delays, the calculi apply two different approaches to the stochastic extension of PBC, in spite of some similarity of their syntax and semantics inherited from PBC.
+Since dtsPBC has a discrete time semantics and geometrically distributed sojourn time in the process states, unlike sPBC with continuous time semantics and exponentially distributed delays, the calculi apply two different approaches to the stochastic extension of PBC, in spite of some similarity of their syntax and semantics inherited from PBC.
 The main advantage of dtsPBC is that concurrency is treated like in PBC having step semantics, whereas in sPBC parallelism is simulated by interleaving, obliging one to collect the information on causal independence of activities before constructing the semantics.
-In [72], we presented the extension dtsiPBC of the latter calculus with immediate multiactions.
-Immediate multiactions increase the specification capability: they can model logical conditions, instant probabilistic choices and activities whose durations are negligible in comparison with those of others.
+In [86, 87], we presented the extension dtsiPBC of the latter calculus with immediate multiactions.
+Immediate multiactions increase the specification capability: they can model logical conditions, probabilistic branching, instantaneous probabilistic choices and activities whose durations are negligible in comparison with those of others.
 They are also used to specify urgent activities and the ones not relevant for performance evaluation.
 Thus, immediate multiactions can be considered as a kind of instantaneous dynamic state adjustment and, in many cases, they result in a simpler and more clear system representation.